 - Photo ID (Driver’s License or Passport)

-In addition to the above, you will also need to present a completed C82 Form, along with four copies of this completed form.
+You will also need to present a completed C82 Form, along with four copies of this completed form.
 To obtain a copy of this form, as well as to receive more information about completing it, please consult this website.

 - Vehicles that use gasoline must be no older than six (6) years when imported.